 • Time to cancellation;

 but this list could rise to dozens more items.
 For some programs, pharma clients want daily updates in a push toward “real time” reporting.
 For a traditional limited-distribution specialty drug, which might involve a dozen specialty pharmacies, the hub would aggregate these data and report them to the pharma client.
-All that being said, the data-aggregation field is moving on, says Yash Shah, senior director at Prometrics.
+All that being said, the data-aggregation field is moving on, says Yash Shah, executive director at ProMetrics.

 Mention of electronic health-record (EHR) data brings up what seems to be the front line in patient support analytics: integrating the entire patient journey, after initial diagnosis and prescribing, and through to multi-year outcomes.
-The fact that most health systems now have fairly complete EHR systems that generate (among other things) claims data and care episodes, will ultimately give manufacturers (and insurers and healthcare providers) a more complete picture of the effectiveness of a theapy.
+The fact that most health systems now have fairly complete EHR systems that generate (among other things) claims data and care episodes, will ultimately give manufacturers (and insurers and healthcare providers) a more complete picture of the effectiveness of a therapy.